ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 ## Install Postgresql

 PostgreSQL Database is required to manage metadata related to customization.
 The customization container uses TLS to Postgres, but always sets up the connection with a "NonValidatingFactory" which does not do cert validation.
 Here I am going to use a self signed certificate to enable TLS in Postgresql database.
+In this tutorial We are using bitnami Postgresql packaged in helm charts.

-Create Certificate authority certificate and key
+Create Certificate authority certificate `ca.crt` and key `ca.key`

 ```sh
 openssl req \